andreipfeiffer/css-in-js/README.md

 Overall, you feel like writting plain CSS, with the added benefit of being able to define the styles along with the component, so you __don't need an additional `.css` file__, but you can extract the styles if you choose to.
 You can also __use any JS/TS constants of functions__.
 Working with __dynamic styles is pretty easy__ because it's plain JavaScript in the end.
 You get all these benefits at a very low price, with a pretty __small bundle overhead__.

-The downsides are the overall experience of writting plain CSS. __Without nesting support__ pseudo classes and media queries getting pretty cumbersome to define.
+The downsides are the overall experience of writting plain CSS. __Without nesting support__ pseudo classes/elements and media queries getting pretty cumbersome to define.

 <br />